fireis/wav2kp/docs/diary.md

 - My main objective today is to give wav2vec2 a fisrt try;
 - When opening the wav files produced previously, I had to deal with format issues, as I had extracted the wav with mp3 compression, and scipy doesn't accept it.
 The solution was to try some conversion methods and update the audio extraction script after I found a working config;
+- Concluded that I will probably need to downsample the audio to 16k, as the pretrained model used this rate.
+For future reference, I will use the post: https://huggingface.co/blog/fine-tune-wav2vec2-english .